mjordan/islandora_bprocess_ocr/README.md

 ## Configuration

-You will need to configure the URL of your ORC REST server at admin/islandora/tools/bprocessocr.
+You will need to configure the URL of your OCR REST server at admin/islandora/tools/bprocessocr.